-(B)(1) The experience requirement for a candidate who does not meet the educational requirements under division (A)(4)(a) of this section because the board has waived them under division (B)(2) of this section is four years of the experience described in division (A)(4)(b) of this section.
+(B)(1) The experience requirement for a candidate who does not meet the educational requirements under division (A)(3)(a) of this section because the board has waived them under division (B)(2) of this section is four years of the experience described in division (A)(3)(b) of this section.

-(C) A candidate who has graduated with a baccalaureate degree or its equivalent or a higher degree that includes successful completion of at least one hundred twenty semester hours of undergraduate or graduate education is eligible to take the examination referred to in division (A)(5) of this section without waiting until the candidate meets the education or experience requirements, provided the candidate also meets the requirements of divisions (A)(1) and (3) of this section.
+(C) A candidate who has graduated with a baccalaureate degree or its equivalent or a higher degree that includes successful completion of at least one hundred twenty semester hours of undergraduate or graduate education is eligible to take the examination referred to in division (A)(4) of this section without waiting until the candidate meets the education or experience requirements, provided the candidate also meets the requirement of division (A)(1) of this section.
 The board by rule shall specify degrees that make a candidate eligible under this division and by rule shall require any subjects that it considers appropriate.

 (E) The board by rule may prescribe the terms and conditions under which a candidate who passes part but not all of the examination may retake the examination.
 It also may provide by rule for a reasonable waiting period for a candidate's reexamination.

-The applicable educational and experience requirements under divisions (A)(4), (B), and (C) of this section shall be those in effect on the date on which the candidate first sits for the examination.
+The applicable educational and experience requirements under divisions (A)(3), (B), and (C) of this section shall be those in effect on the date on which the candidate first sits for the examination.

 (G) Any person who has received from the board a certificate as a certified public accountant and who holds an Ohio permit shall be styled and known as a "certified public accountant" and also may use the abbreviation "CPA."
 The board shall maintain a list of certified public accountants.
 Any certified public accountant also may be known as a "public accountant."